 Harris County Juvenile Defense Attorney

 The Texas Family Code required a juvenile to be represented by a lawyer in the juvenile justice proceedings.
 Take the first step in building your child’s defense and contact The Gonzalez Law Group.
-With over 70 years of collective experience, our attorneys know what it takes to win a case or have it thrown out.
+Our firm has over 70 years of collective experience and we will use it to defend you.

 The Gonzalez Law Group understands how frightening this situation is, that is why we want to help.
 We vow to treat your case with zeal and exhaust all of our recourses to achieve the best possible outcome for your child.
 Schedule a free case consultation today.
 Call (832) 530-4070 or submit your information in the online contact form.